Onyx-Protocol/Onyx/docs/protocol/papers/confidential-assets.md

 ## Security analysis

-### Asset Point denial of service risk
+### Theorem D1: risk of denial of service via asset ID point hashing is negligible

-Since the amount of computations it takes to compute an [Asset ID point](#asset-id-point) is variable, malicious prover may find an `assetID` by brute force that would require the verifier to perform arbitrary amount of computations.
+Since the amount of computations it takes to compute an [Asset ID point](#asset-id-point) is variable, malicious prover may find an `assetID` by brute force that would require the verifier to perform arbitrary amount of point decoding operations.
+The following theorem states that the risk is negligible as the malicious prover has to perform exponentially more work than the verifier being attacked.

-However, mounting an attack to force a non-negligible amount of work on a verifier is computationally infeasible.
-For `N` hash computations to be performed by a verifier, a malicious prover would have to perform an order of `2^N` hash computations.
+**Theorem D1.** In order to make the verifier perform `N` point decodings when mapping asset ID to a point, the expected number of decodings to be performed by the prover who enumerates arbitrary asset IDs is `2^N`.

+**Proof.** The output of a hash function used by [Asset ID Point](ca.md#asset-id-point) algorithm is a random 256-bit string, where the first 255 bits encode the Y coordinate and the last bit encodes the lowest bit of the X coordinate.
+Decoding procedure extracts the Y coordinate as is, verifies that it is below 2^255 + 19 and recovers the matching X coordinate.
+If the procedure fails, hashing and decoding is retried with an incremented counter.
+TBD∎

+**Discussion**

 The alternative solution is to have creators of asset identifiers to choose an issuance program (that defines the asset ID) so that their asset ID always hashes to a valid point.